joekrinke15/blog/_posts/2020-09-28-SpotifyDatabase.md

 ---
 layout: post
-title: Creating a Spotify Database
+title: A Spotify Song Database
 image: https://developer.spotify.com/assets/branding-guidelines/icon3@2x.png
 ---

-# Post under development!
+# Creating a Database From Scratch

 Data scientists, business analysts, and other data-focused professionals access SQL databases every day.
 However, we're often so used to queries just working that we don't stop to consider what goes into the creation of a database.
 Understanding how information is typically stored can allow you to more quickly understand a database's structure and help you write more efficient queries.
 In this post, I'll be taking song [data](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-01-21/readme.md) collected using the [spotifyr](https://github.com/charlie86/spotifyr) package and creating a SQLite database.
+This dataset contains information on a song such as its popularity, danceability, and appearances on playlists.

 <p align="center">
 <img src ='https://miro.medium.com/proxy/0*dFLgSGmtLC07YQ-L.jpeg'/>